 Cons

 You can keep a balance on a credit card and avoid any hits to your credit score by keeping up with the minimum payment each month.
 Minimum payments are due at the end of each billing cycle.
 Credit cards often offer a variety of rewards which can include cash back, travel miles and more.
-(Here’s Nav’s guide to the best credit cards with rewards in 2022.)
+(Here’s Nav’s guide to the best credit cards with rewards.)

 Both personal and business credit cards typically involve a credit check of the owner’s personal credit scores.
 Credit cards are available to consumers with a wide range of credit scores.
 There are many types of credit cards, including for those with bad credit as well as cards that require excellent credit.
 Secured credit cards in particular are designed for consumers with no credit history or a poor credit history.
 Some retailers offer credit cards as well.